Rearing and ready to go, revved up behind a golden EIB microphone from high atop the EIB building in Midtown Manhattan.

 Wait, wait, wait, wait.

-Next week is spring break, uh 10th through the 17th uh on the website.
+Next week is spring break, 10th through the 17th on the website.

-But anyway, 10th to the 17th is spring break, and what this is is actually um some portion of the of the SSL hours, like I think sixty hours is the amount per year they'd like them to do, which is students volunteering with organizations.
+Like I think 60 hours is the amount per year they'd like them to do, which is students volunteering with organizations.

-But but here's the thing Montgomery County and Casa de Maryland are two different organizations, meaning Montgomery County schools are not sponsoring their students to go to the rallies per se and saying, well, we support them.
+Sure, but here's the thing: Montgomery County and Casa de Maryland are two different organizations, meaning Montgomery County schools are not sponsoring their students to go to the rallies per se and saying, well, we support them.

-We just the Montgomery County schools are saying, okay, go to the rally because it's a learning experience and because the approved agency, Casa de Maryland, is there.
+The Montgomery County Schools is saying, okay, go to the rally because it's a learning experience and because the approved agency, Casa de Maryland, is there.

-So in other words, I don't know how to explain it, but there's uh there's no skipping school, first of all.
+So in other words, I don't know how to explain it, but there's no skipping school, first of all.

 Right.